 - pmm-managed sends alerts to Alertmanager.

 - Due to Alertmanager design, pmm-managed has to send and re-send alerts to it much more often than the frequency with which checks are executed.
-This expected behaviour is not important for using checks but is important for understanding how checks work.
+This expected behavior is not important for using checks but is important for understanding how checks work.

 - Currently, Prometheus is not involved.